(This post contains Amazon Affiliate links)

 If the idea of including occasional treats leaves you sweating because you know that, while you mean well, you can’t possibly be trusted to stop at one piece of cake (so you haven’t had any in 6 years, even though it makes you want to cry), there is a concept for you to consider called habituation.

 Basically, habituation is the idea that by exposing yourself to the foods that you crave, and allowing yourself to enjoy it (that is key, no guilt!), it may actually help to decrease cravings.
-According to Motivational Interviewing in Nutrition and Fitness, (affiliate link) doing this can help alleviate the anxiety you feel around food, and help you build a healthier relationship with food, as it allows you to give yourself permission to actually enjoy your favorite foods.
+According to Motivational Interviewing in Nutrition and Fitness, (Amazon affiliate link) doing this can help alleviate the anxiety you feel around food, and help you build a healthier relationship with food, as it allows you to give yourself permission to actually enjoy your favorite foods.
 With that permission, you are able to relax around the food instead of obsessing over it.

 I want to stress once more, that this whole dietary idea is based on REAL food for the bulk of your daily intake.
 As I talked about here and here, real food will help you maintain your appetite and cravings better than processed foods.
 But, within the frame of real food, you can eat what your body and tastes call for, whether meat, fruit, nuts, and yes, even grains.
 I am giving you permission!